Andrew Morse: CNN (2013–2022)

 In 2013, Morse became senior vice president of editorial at CNN US Television.
 Morse managed U.S. newsgathering and the D.C. bureau operations, including all political coverage.
 Jeff Zucker stated that Morse's hire was meant to connect the network's digital and television newsgathering efforts.

 In 2014, he was promoted to Executive Vice President and General Manager of CNN Digital Worldwide, in addition to his editorial role.
 He managed its editorial, product, technology, business development and partnerships.
 He managed various platforms including CNN.com, CNN Underscored, CNN Audio, and Vault by CNN.

 CNN Digital expanded significantly during his tenure, and partnered with distributors like Apple TV, Roku, Pluto TV, Samsung and Snapchat Discover.
 He oversaw the acquisition of Canopy, a technology company specializing in data privacy and content recommendation.
 In 2020, Fast Company included CNN Digital on its list of the "Best Workplaces for Innovators".

 Morse spearheaded CNN+, the network’s streaming service, oversaw the content and product development, as well as the hiring of 500 employees and on air talent.
 He also secured funding from WarnerMedia and AT&T. CNN+ launched on March 29, 2022.

 Great Big Story

 Morse co-founded Great Big Story with Chris Berend, as a separate operation from CNN.
 The start-up launched in October 2015 as a social and mobile-first video streaming network not focused on news content.

+The Atlanta Journal-Constitution (2023–present)

+Morse became president and publisher of The Atlanta Journal-Constitution in January 2023.
+During his tenure, Morse began a process of expanding the publication's digital subscriber base, local coverage, op-eds, and digital content, including newsletters and other media.
+The AJC also expanded into filmmaking, creating its first feature-length documentary, The South Got Something To Say.
+Morse has also overseen the launch of new products related to politics, such as Politically Georgia, and products related to Black culture like UATL.
+In 2024, the publication launched a mobile application and an updated website.

 Awards and honors

 Morse has received numerous awards and nominations over the course of his career.
 He has been nominated for several Emmy Awards, winning two.
 Morse was named one of the "Changemakers in Media" by Digiday in 2017.
 He was also included on Variety's "New Power of New York List 2017."
-In 2018, the Jewish Community Relations Council of New York awarded Morse their Media Visionary Award for his commitment to the community.
+In 2018, Morse was awarded the Media Visionary Award for his commitment to the community.

 Personal life

 He is married to Ana Karina Burdsall; they have two children.
 His wife is a writer, and was the president of the board of directors of ECPAT USA.
+He is a marathon runner and triathlete, having completed an Ironman in 2019.